Count Basie Center for the Arts: The building

 Between 1995 and 2001, the arts council/corporation conducted a series of phased projects to repair and stabilize the infrastructure of the building.
 Phase 1 of a new renovation series was completed in 2004, replacing the seating with historically accurate seats; adding alabaster lighting fixtures to the auditorium; and restoring and painting a side-panel of plasterwork.
 Over $1 million has been spent on theater improvements to date, funded by donations and the New Jersey State Council on the Arts in 2010.
 A $28 million capital campaign was started in 2016 to support an expansion that doubled the Center's footprint, adding a second venue, The Vogel, the Grunin Arts Education Building, a new member lounge, and significant increases in size to the Basie's original theater lobby.

 Seating includes 1,008 orchestra, 121 loge, 402 balcony, and 12 wheelchair-accessible platforms.
 The Vogel holds 800 persons standing.

+Basie Center Cinemas

+In 2020, the center acquired a movie theater which it reopened as the Basie Center Cinemas.

+The Vogel

+Newly built in 2020, the Vogel is a club-sized two-story music venue at the Basie Center with 800 in standing room capacity.
+It is named for area natives Anne and Sheldon Vogel, the latter of whom oversaw finances at Atlantic Records.